Understanding the Scripting Environment

 .

-Making your Workflow mostly independent of external settings benefits you both as a Workflow developer and user: by ensuring everyone has a close starting point, changing this environment must be a conscious decision with clear consequences.
+Making your Workflow independent of external settings benefits you both as a Workflow developer and user: by ensuring a common starting point, changing this environment must be a conscious decision with clear consequences.
 When you do want to make that choice, the best method is the one which modifies the least:

 - Method 1: Use the full path to your tool.
 Instead of